07740 877 544 [email protected]

 You will gain knowledge in choosing the correct paint to substrate selection.
-As well as learning the paint layers process for protecting painted exterior signs which will last.
+As well as learning the paint layers process for protecting exterior surfaces.

-This is not a definitive selection of every paint from every manufacturer, but more a shortlist of easily sourced (UK) and affordable paints for exterior sign making.
-This guide can help with reference when following the accompanying sign painting guides throughout this blog.
+This is not a definitive selection of every paint from every manufacturer, but a shortlist of easily sourced (UK) and affordable paints for exterior sign making.
+This guide is your reference when following accompanying sign painting guides throughout this series.

 Which way to colour a sign?

-There are a huge selection of colours and finishes of manufactured, self-adhesive, vinyl.
-The films can be applied to panels by ‘wrapping’ the sheet material, bonding a skin to the surface.
-However, there are limitations to vinyl roll widths and barriers to application surfaces.
-These negative factors can also cause poor adhesion and visible tiled segments.
+There is a huge selection of colours and finishes of manufactured, self-adhesive, vinyl.
+The films can be applied to panels by flooding the sheet material which bonds a skin to the surface.
+However, there are limitations with vinyl roll widths and barriers with application surfaces.
+These aspects can also cause poor adhesion and visible tiled segments.

-Digitally printed vinyl can produce an almost unlimited gamut of colours which can then be applied to standard sheet materials.
+Digitally printed vinyl produces a wider gamut of colours which can then be applied to standard sheet materials.
 Again, adhesive vinyl has limitations and printing can be costly for smaller panel projects.

-Spray painting and plastic or powder coating are sensible and reliable options with an almost unlimited selection of colours and finishes.
-These options are better suited for complex shapes, outsourced to professionals with the correct industrial equipment.
+Spray painting and plastic or powder coating provide reliable options with another vast selection of colours and finishes.
+These options are better suited for complex shapes, and outsourced to professionals with the correct industrial equipment.
 Single and small projects can often be costly.